 The Psalmist testifies, “I will hear what God the LORD will speak, for He will speak peace to His people and to His saints; But let them not turn back to folly.”
 (Psa.
 85:8 NKJV).

 Lastly, is there any witness in your spirit that the prophecy is from God?

-If indeed you are a believer, when someone is prophesying from the same Holy Spirit dwelling in you, there will be a witness, a divine conviction, or confirmation in your spirit (Rom.
+If truly you are a believer when someone is prophesying from the same Holy Spirit dwelling in you there will be a witness, a divine conviction, or confirmation in your spirit (Rom.
 8:16, 1 John 2:20, 27).

-Beloved, don’t let anyone hurry, pressurize, persuade or coax you into believing, accepting, and acting upon any prophecy without having thoroughly judged or examined it and without being fully convinced or persuaded in your spirit that it is from God.
+Beloved, don’t let anyone hurry, pressurize, cajole or coax you into believing, accepting and acting upon any prophecy without having thoroughly judged or examined it, and without being fully convinced or persuaded in your spirit that it is from God.

-That is not operating in unbelief; instead, it is operating in divine wisdom!
+That is not operating in unbelief; rather, it is operating in divine wisdom!

-Heed John’s warning, “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.”
+Heed John’s admonition, “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.”
 (1 John 4:1 NKJV).